ccdougcc/class-material/LectureNotes/Oct_11/README.md

       - IT professionals need to be prepared to triage, to understand, and to fix and to engineer around such things

 ### Issues encountered and steps to rectify the issue
-    1. .env variables were not instantiated via docker-compose
-       - database error:  error: access denied and it showed a sql statement
+   1. Access Denied....
+      ```
+      $ docker-compose
+      access denied, tables, password SQL calstatepays@172.18.0.5
+      ```
+      - log into the db container: docker exec -it container-name bash
+      - log into the mysql database: mysql -u calstate -p
       - logged into sql server, as root
       - did not root access...
       - internet searches on how to reset the root password
       - logged in.
       - internet searches on how to display the set database: ``show databases``
       - ``show databases``
          - mysql
          - informational ...
          - \<something else\>
-          - ${PROJECT_DB_NAME}
+         - ${DB_NAME}
       - went into dockerfile, manually updated the Project_DB_NAME  (and the others)
       - removed everything
       - rebuilt everything
       - tested
       - asked a colleague to do the same, and partially waited for their result
       - posted to slack and asked for more forward
         - The feedback I got was: It didn't work for me!
      ---

 ## Moving Forward

 ## Apache Architecture